code34gle/openballot/readme.md

 Open Ballot is an open source voting platform.

-The system allows for citizens to vote using their smart-phones.
+The system allows for citizens to vote suing their smart-phones.

-At first glance, this may sound like madness, but this system is designed to be more secure, more transparent and far more difficult to defraud than any system currently in existance.
+At first glance, this may sound like madness, but this system is designed to be fare more secure, far more transparent and far more difficult to defraud than any system currently in existance.

 The first level of proof in this endeavor is that it is Open Source.
 If any government or citizen, local or otherwise wanted to view the inner workings of the system - they are more than welcome to do so.